audreych23/isaac-ros-vnc-workspace/README.md

 	Right now, this hangs indefinitely and does not output anything

-# Isaac Sim ROS & ROS2 Workspaces (More Details, This workspace is only used later in the future for running the examples after the error above is fixed)
+# Isaac Sim ROS & ROS2 Workspaces (This workspace is only used later in the future for running the examples after the error above is fixed)

 This repository contains two workspaces: `noetic_ws` (ROS Noetic) and `humble_ws` (ROS2 Humble).